 AAI supports a variety of causes and events each year by donating limited tuition vouchers for auction or raffle giveaway.
 In the past, the events have included film festivals such as Five Point and Banff Mountain Film Festival, benefits for the Boys' and Girls' Club of Skagit County and Northwest Avalanche Center (NWAC), and many others.
 Discounts are available on a limited number of programs for members of the American Alpine Club.
 In addition, AAI offers limited pro-deals to certain people who have made significant commitments to the outdoor retail and recreation industries.
 For more information, please call our office.

-The American Alpine Institute now accepts the GI Bill for approved programs in the Mountaineering Instructor Training Program.
-For more information about Veteran's Benefits, please contact the School Certifiying Officer, Jason Martin, at email@example.com, or call our office.
+The American Alpine Institute now accepts the GI Bill® for approved programs in the Mountaineering Instructor Professional Training Program (MIPTP).
+These courses are stand-alone vocational courses that can be taken individually or as part of the complete MIPTP course of vocational training.
+For more information about MIPTP and Veterans Benefits, please contact the School Certifying Officer, Sara Umstead, at [email protected], or call our office.